EpocDotFr/sticky-notes-kanboard-sync/README.md

   - [Where Sticky Notes are saved in Windows 10 1607 - Stack Overflow](http://stackoverflow.com/a/38823429/1252290)
   - [Sticky Notes - Forensics Wiki](http://www.forensicswiki.org/wiki/Sticky_Notes)
   - [Sticky Notes Analysis - Windows Incident Response](http://windowsir.blogspot.fr/2011/08/sticky-notes-analysis.html)

+#### The Metafile mystery

+There isn't any documentation about this file.
+So I ran it through [TrID](http://mark0.net/soft-trid-e.html), which recognize it as a [Sybase iAnywhere](https://en.wikipedia.org/wiki/Sybase_iAnywhere) database file with the `.dbf` extension (although it is reserved for [DBase](https://en.wikipedia.org/wiki/DBase) files).
+However I wasn't able to open it with tools dedicated to open these file types.

+This file also doesn't seems to be a [Windows Metafile](https://en.wikipedia.org/wiki/Windows_Metafile).

+After opening it in a text editor, it looks like there's references to note IDs in its content, but not all that can exists in the root `StickyNotes.snt` file.

+Comparing the hexadecimal content of this file before and after changing notes color seems to change very specific values.

+After some time, I found out that there is an hexadecimal pattern repeated throughout the file: `2C 00 00 00 00 00 00 00`, kind
+of a separator or something.

 ### plum.sqlite